22 December 2020

 More likely than not, your Android app is required to have a Privacy Policy.
-There are three main reasons for this:
+There are three main reasons for this.

-Our Privacy Policy Generator makes it easy to create a Privacy Policy for your website.
+Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps:

-Enter your email address where you'd like your policy sent, select translation versions and click "Generate."
+4. Enter the email address where you'd like the Privacy Policy delivered and click "Generate."

 You'll be able to instantly access and download your new Privacy Policy.